 There are some viewing points where you do have to pay a small fee.
 However, I’d say save your money and find free spots elsewhere.

 Head to Ligñon Hill Nature Parkin Legazpi for views of Mount Mayon like this…

-What else is there to see in Legazpi? — Philippines 2-week itinerary
+What else to see in Legazpi — Philippines 2-week itinerary

 Sumlang Lake is another attraction I recommend visiting in Legazpi.
 Bamboo rafts with modern seating are ready to take you around the lake, with Mount Mayon sitting in the background.

 Close to the lake are some good restaurants and the chance to also see local cultural products being made.

 Two historic churches and ruins also worth visiting are Daraga Church and Cagsawa Ruins.

 The former’s an 18th century church first built by the Franciscan priests in 1773.
 After heavy bombing during WWII, the church was renovated using Renaissance Gothic and Mexican Baroque architectural styles.